-- Level I fieldwork experiences will follow the Clinical Application and Reflection Experience (CARE) model. - CARE rotations will be randomized and not directly aligned with core content that semester (i.e., students will not necessarily have a pediatric rotation in the same semester they are taking the pediatrics course. - Across all 5 CARE rotations, students will have at least one clinical experience with pediatrics, adult/orthopedic, and older adults. - Students must participate in and pass their assigned CARE rotations during their didactic training to advance to level II fieldwork. - CARE will utilize a mentorship model.
+- Level I fieldwork experiences will follow the Clinical Application and Reflection Experience (CARE) model. - CARE rotations will be randomized and not directly aligned with core content that semester (i.e., students will not necessarily have a pediatric rotation in the same semester they are taking the pediatrics course. - Across all 5 CARE rotations, students will have at least one clinical experience in pediatrics, adult/orthopedic, and older adults. - Students must participate in and pass their assigned CARE rotations during their didactic training to advance to level II fieldwork. - CARE will utilize a mentorship model.
 Students in CARE I will be paired with a mentor from CARE IV (both taking place in the Summer); Students in CARE II will be paired with a mentor from CARE V (both taking place in the Fall).
-Students in CARE III will not have a mentor as they are the only group out on CARE but these students will still be grouped into pairs. - Students will be expected to complete an OT Student Evaluation of Level I Fieldwork Site which is located on Typhon.
+Students in CARE III will not have a mentor as they are the only group out on CARE. - Students will be expected to complete an OT Student Evaluation of Level I Fieldwork Site which is located on Complio.